-Using the new added link button makes it easy to generate a link which can be used to open up the asset in Testlab.
+Using the newly added link button makes it easy to generate a link that can be used to open up the asset in Testlab.
 This feature can be found in applicable views’ top right corner as a button with a link symbol.

 Loading data on demand

 With projects with thousands and thousands of assets such as requirements and test cases, the earlier way of fetching and caching the data of the project in the UI was sometimes a hindrance.
 This new version has a new strategy of loading the data on demand which makes your really large projects more swift UI-wise.

 If you wish to permanently delete a whole project from your Testlab it is now possible from the UI.
 Keep in mind, that deleting projects deletes all the data in them permanently – so use good care when using this functionality.

 In addition to the above, the following changes are also available: